 The occasional dabble with various helicopters, R22, R44 and Jet Ranger, CH-47 Chinook.
 It was July 2013, I flew the most historic Chinook ever, BN.
-The helicopter that won the Falklands, being the only heli available after the Atlantic convey was sunk by an exocet missile from Argentina.
+The helicopter that won the Falklands, being the only heli available after the Atlantic convey was sunk by an exocet missile supplied by the French to Argentina.
 The heli’s were not solo flown and present a gap in my solo flying machines abilities.

 Autumn 2015 I took to the skies with a paraglider in Chamonix.
 Following that in the flat lands of Cambridgeshire a paramotor.
 The motor flying is quite demanding prior to getting airborne, the weight of the motor, harness and fuel is approx 32 kgs.
 Carrying this around to the launch point is not so easy.
 Once the canopy is up this weight is taken, and moments later you’re flying.